Bus rapid transit: Comparison with heavy rail

-Fjellstrom/Wright distributed a map of the mid-term goal to expand Bogota's BRT system TransMilenio „so that 85% of the city's 7 million inhabitants live within 500m distance to a TransMileneo line.
-Such an expansion program would be unrealistic for a rail-based MRT-system.“ (Bogota's mayor 2001):
+Fjellstrom/Wright distributed a map of the mid-term goal to expand Bogota's BRT system, TransMilenio, so that 85% of the city's 7 million inhabitants live within 500m distance to a TransMilenio line.
+Such an expansion program would be unrealistic for a rail-based MRT-system, according to Bogota's mayor.

+An additional use of BRT is the replacement of heavy rail services, due to infrastructure damage, reduced ridership, or a combination of both where lower maintenance costs are desired while taking advantage of an existing dedicated right of way.
+One such system in Japan consists of portions of the JR East Kesennuma and Ōfunato Lines, which were catastrophically damaged during the 2011 Tōhoku earthquake and tsunami, and later repaired as a bus lane over the same right of way, providing improved service with much lower restoration and maintenance costs.
+Another system set to open in August 2023 is a portion of the JR Kyushu Hitahikosan Line, which was damaged due to torrential rain in 2017.
+In both cases, ridership had dropped considerably since the lines opened, and the higher capacity of a rail line is no longer needed or cost-effective compared to buses on the same alignments.

 Comparison with conventional bus services

 Conventional scheduled bus services use general traffic lanes, which can be slow due to traffic congestion, and the speed of bus services is further reduced by long dwell times.

 In 2013, the New York City authorities noted that buses on 34th Street, which carried 33,000 bus riders a day on local and express routes, traveled at 4.5 mph, only slightly faster than walking pace.
 Even despite the implementation of Select Bus Service (New York City's version of a bus rapid transit system), dedicated bus lanes, and traffic cameras on the 34th Street corridor, buses on the corridor were still found to travel at an average of 4.5 mph.

 In the 1960s, Reuben Smeed predicted that the average speed of traffic in central London would be 9 mph without other disincentives such as road pricing, based on the theory that this was the minimum speed that people will tolerate.
 When the London congestion charge was introduced in 2003, the average traffic speed was indeed 14 km/h which was the highest speed since the 1970s.
 By way of contrast, typical speeds of BRT systems range from 17 to 30 mph.